autogluon/autogluon/hackathon/source/notebook/image_classification_advanced.md

 ## Create AutoGluon Dataset

-Let's first create the dataset using the same sampled `Shopee-IET` dataset.
+Let's first create the dataset using the same subset of the `Shopee-IET` dataset as before.
-We only specify the `train_path`, then the train/validation split based on 9/1 would be automatically performed.
+Recall that as we only specify the `train_path`, a 90/10 train/validation split is automatically performed.

 ```python
 dataset = task.Dataset(name='shopeeiet', train_path='data/train')
 ```

-## Create AutoGluon Fit Using Default Configurations
+## Understanding default settings of AutoGluon's fit()

-For demo purpose, we expect each `fit` procedure can be finished within 5min, and each trials last for 10 epochs.
+To ensure this demo runs quickly, we expect each call to `fit` can be finished within 5min, and individual training runs (also referred to as "trials") each last for 10 epochs.

 ```python
 time_limits = 5*60
 num_training_epochs = 10
 ```

-We then use the default configurations of `fit` function to produce results based on the train data.
+We first again use the default arguments of the `fit` function to train a model:

 ```python
 results = task.fit(dataset,